Musicians

 DAVID ROCKEFELLER, JR. Narrator

--David has been actively using his voice as a performing instrument since he was ten years old, singing in choir as a boy, then in theatre and Glee Club at High School and College, and as a semi-professional chorister for more than forty years with Boston’s Cantata Singers and – more briefly – the Boston Camerata.
+David has been actively using his voice as a performing instrument since he was ten years old, singing in choir as a boy, then in theatre and Glee Club at High School and College, and as a semi-professional chorister for more than forty years with Boston’s Cantata Singers and – more briefly – the Boston Camerata.
 More recently, David has focused on narration, often with musical accompaniment.

 In his former home city of Boston, he performed with the Boston Pops Orchestra (as John F. Kennedy), the Lexington Symphony, and the Handel & Haydn Society.